And how to get savvy with finances, especially with a lower income.

 by Mackenzie Stewart

-It’s all given me insight into how to manage money when I don’t have a lot of it and how to leverage the opportunities I’m presented to get ahead.
+It’s all given me insight into how to manage money when I don’t have a lot of it and how to leverage the opportunities I’m presented with to get ahead.
 I know what life is like trying to maintain financial wellness without making a six-figure salary.

 Start by understanding your relationship with money.